sahilrajput03/learn-react/README.md

 Quick Links:
 - React Challenges: [Click here](./react-challenges.md)

+## should I use memo() ?

+You should try moving the code up in the tree first and that can solve issues where you need to fix using `memo()`.

 ## Amazing Explanation of react-router v6.4

 Best explanation of this router(**beats the official docs video as well**): [Click here](https://www.youtube.com/watch?v=L2kzUg6IzxM)